mcuznz/jquery.dayparts/README.md

 jquery.dayparts
 ===============

-A jQuery Plugin for selecting Hours-of-Day
+A jQuery Plugin for selecting Hours-of-Day.
+Demo at http://mcuznz.ca/2014/05/jquery-dayparts-plugin-for-selecting-hours-of-the-day/
+I'll improve on the Demo later to display extra options and catching the update event.

 Consider this a Beta at best; it works for the single use case that I needed it for, but might not work in all cases.
 It also needs some prettying up.